Read the first three chapters of the romantic fantasy novella, The Witch and the Dragon.

 “Why don’t you give them to Clara?” she prompted.
 “I’m sure she’d love bluebells.”
-She and Clara were the only unmarried women below forty in the village.
+She and Clara were the only unmarried women under forty in the village.
 She should have realised William would have rested his heart on one of them – but why couldn’t it have been the mayor’s daughter?

-“Can I help you get rid of the pixies?” asked William, perking up.
+“Can I help you get rid of the pixies?” he asked, perking up.
 The creatures squeaked in response.

-At the end of the cobbled street sat the watchtower.
-From it came the angry peal of the bell.
-More villagers were pouring out of their shops and houses, peering up at the tower.
+At the end of the cobbled street sat the watchtower, from which came the angry toll of the bell.
+Other villagers poured out of their shops and houses, peering up at the tower.

 “Is it an attack?” someone asked.

 Alannah cursed.
-Their ageing king had been on the verge of declaring war for the last year.
+Their king had been on the verge of declaring war on Dorithia for years.
 But why now?
 Why her village?
-“Where are they?”
-She scanned the horizon for the shadow of cavalry.

 William shaded his eyes with one hand.
 “I don’t see anything.”

-The street erupted in chaos.
-Alannah was thrust to the edge of the road as people pushed and shoved her out of the way.
-Roaring through the air came a shriek, high and piercing with a growl that rumbled underneath.
+The street erupted in chaos and Alannah was thrust to the edge of the road.
+Roaring through the air came a piercing shriek that tailed off into a rumbling growl.
 She slapped her hands over her ears, seeing others do the same.
+Another high, ugly shriek.

 “Get back!” shouted William.
-“Stay undercover!”
+“Stay under cover!”

-Alannah elbowed her way to the mayor, who stood gazing at the fields as though all his nightmares had come to life.
+Alannah elbowed her way over to the mayor, who stood gazing at the field as though all his nightmares had come to life.